Loris-Moreau/TSP/README.md

 ### Example Output

-For the given distance matrix, the output might look like:
+For the given distance matrix, the output will look like:

 ```plaintext
 Minimum distance: 9